 About: The Movement Fix includes videos that further divulge into movement and how it relates to CrossFit and functional fitness.
 This channel focuses on going past mobility restrictions. asthe primary cause of dysfunctional movement patterns with some great insights.

 Channel Link: The Movement Fix

 About: The College of Physiotherapists of Ontario regulates all physio/physical therapists to ensure the ongoing improvement of the practice, and to serve the public interest.
 This channel highlights policies and standards, best practices, research, practice advice, and webinars.

 About: MoveForwardPT takes a patient-centered approach.
 Looking to educate patients on mobility and quality of life while avoiding prescription medication and surgery.
 The library of videos includes patient stories, workout tips, workplace wellness, and toys for children with disabilities.

 YouTube is just one way for practitioners to keep up-to-date on the latest and greatest in the expanding world of physiotherapy.
-Set aside a set amount of time every week to learn from your favourite channels, and who knows, maybe you’ll start a YouTube channel for your clinic that focuses on exercises for your patients.
+Set aside a set amount of time every week to learn from your favourite channels, and who knows, maybe your clinic will start a YouTube channel that focuses on exercises for your patients.

 Stay up-to-date with the latest Juvonno posts and news.

 Optimum Wellness Centres choose Juvonno and process TELUS Health eClaims for 5200+ patients in the first year.

 A treatment plan fosters trust between you and the patient, and it is important in tracking your patient's progress, improving retention rates and more.